gweit/namecheap-dns-exporter/README.md

 I made a tool after i figured out i can not export whole DNS-Zones from my Namecheap Backoffice.

+Requirements:

+- Nodejs 18+
+- a Namecheap account with active API

 ## Setup

 Make sure to install the dependencies: